 6 – Analyze.
 Refine.
 Repeat

 Here, the first step is to gather the results of your key social media metrics periodically (like every fortnight or once a month) and review them against your original goal.

 One tip is to have “business” accounts on social media platforms (rather than “personal” accounts), as they come with 2 added advantages:

 - Ability to verify your brand identity for your target audience.
 In fact, the blue tick you see on celebrity pages is a result of a business account!

-- Ability to provide key social media metrics on your account, so you can measure its success.
+- Ability to provide key social media metrics on your account so that you can measure its success.

 In fact, you also realize that your social media “followers” are in low numbers.
-This may be an indication that you need to take a step back and rework your marketing strategy to first develop and popularize your brand.
+This may indicate that you need to take a step back and rework your marketing strategy to develop and popularize your brand.

 7 – Keep your eye on the numbers

 This final step is an ongoing process.
 Today, there are more than a dozen social media platforms, and not all of them are useful to deliver the results you desire.
 Instead, keep an eye on the numbers to target the “Big 4” – presently Facebook, Instagram, YouTube, and Twitter – to get maximum bang for your social media marketing buck.